OpenSlides/openslides-performance/README.md

 `performance --many-write-test`

 Expects at least one client to be an admin client and all clients to be connected.
-Therefore the test requires, that the ConnectTest is run before.
 This test sends one write request for each admin client and measures the time until all write requests are send and until all data is received.